UseBuffs/First-project/README.md

-First try at making a decent looking web page without funtionality.
+First try at making a decent looking web page without funtionality, mainly focusing on flexboxes.